webaxones/core/README.md

 composer require webaxones/core
 ```

-If you don’t have one, you can initialize composer inside plugin folder with `composer init` or create a `composer.json` file manually:
+If you don’t have one, you can initialize composer inside your plugin folder with `composer init` or create a `composer.json` file manually:

 ```bash
 {